Creating a Resume

 Accuracy - Make sure your resume is perfect.
 Get others to proofread it objectively.

 What to Include

 Contact Information - Include your name, address, telephone numbers and e-mail address.

 Career/Job Objective - This is a brief statement (one or two lines) that indicates the type of employment/career that you hope to pursue.

-Education and Training - Include the name of your degree/diploma, the name of the institution, the location of the institution (city and province only) and the dates attended.
+Education and Training - Include the name of your degree or diploma, the name of the institution, the location of the institution (city and province only) and the dates you attended.

 Work Experience - Include permanent, part-time, volunteer and other relevant positions.

-Specialized Skills and Award/Accomplishments - Highlight computer skills, language skills and special training such as CPR.
-Note honours and special distinctions.
+Specialized Skills and Award/Accomplishments – Highlight your computer skills, language skills and special training such as CPR.
+Note your honours and special distinctions.

-References - Include a note at the end of your resume stating, references available upon request.
+References - Include a note at the end of your resume stating that references available upon request.

 Contact the The Career Services Centre for additional assistance with your resume at email@example.com or call us at 416-289-5233.